imadmali/NBAapi/README.md

 - [ ] Graphics for shot charts (scatter, hex, heat, lattice)
 - [ ] Unit tests
 - [ ] ...

+Details on some of the active endpoints are available [here](https://github.com/seemethere/nba_py/wiki/stats.nba.com-Endpoint-Documentation).